Xiupan/FreeshelfProject/README.md

 Associate each book entry with a user
 Prevent editing a book unless you are the book entry's creator Prevent deleting a book unless you are the book entry's creator

+If you finish all of the above, consider some of the following:

+Style your application with your own CSS by editing app/assets/stylesheets/application.css or digging into the asset pipeline Paginate the list of books with Kaminari
+Allow users to upload an image for the book with CarrierWave Allow users to change their username and password Allow some users to be admins.
+Only admins can edit and delete any book entry.
+Track clicks on book URLs
+Add categories to books and have index pages for each category